Skip to content Skip to footer

 2017 Amalgamation – Arva & Siloam

-On June 25, 2017, Arva United Church and Siloam United Church amalgamated to become Siloam United Church at 1240 Fanshawe Road East in London.
+On June 25, 2017, Arva United Church and Siloam United Church amalgamated to become Siloam United Church at 1240 Fanshawe Road East in London, Ontario.

 Like Siloam, Arva also has a long history of ministry in the area dating back to 1857.
 The amalgamation will sustain both ministries as they continue the legacy of their founders.